raspberrypilearning/flappy-astronaut/worksheet.md

 	from time import sleep
 	```

-1. Then add a sleep interval between switching the LEDs on an off again.
+1. Then add a sleep interval between switching the LEDs on and off again.

    ```python
 		def draw_column():